Terry Hee

 Terry Hee Yong Kai OLY (born 6 July 1995) is a Singaporean badminton player.
 In mixed doubles with Jessica Tan, Hee won his first World Tour title at the 2022 India Open.
 Hee together with Jessica Tan also won the gold medal in the mixed doubles event at the 2022 Commonwealth Games, a first for Singapore in that discipline at the Games.
 Hee and his wife, Jessica Tan, were nominated for the Straits Times Singaporean of the Year Award 2022.
 Terry Hee and Jessica Tan are Singapore's first local-born mixed doubles duo to qualify for the Olympics, and made their debut at the Paris Olympics 2024.

 Early life

-Hee was born in Singapore and enrolled in the Singapore Sports School on a scholarship when he was 13.
+Hee was born in Penang and enrolled in the Singapore Sports School on a scholarship when he was 13.
 He began playing badminton professionally for Singapore in 2014, after going through the youth system at the Singapore Sports School (SBA)'s badminton academy.